foureyez/MyExperimentsWithJava/README.md

   * dynamic programming(dp)
   * greedy approach

-* The *utils* package contains all the utility classes like InputReader, FastInputReader..etc.. that are used in the project.
+* The **utils** package contains all the utility classes like InputReader, FastInputReader..etc.. that are used in the project.

+* There is also a **docs** folder in the root directory where info about each algo/problem will be added.